TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-iscsimountfailure.md

 <!--/issueDescription-->

 ## **Recommended Steps**

-- Open iSCSI initiator check if Target > Status is shown as Connected (note: sometimes it might show connected but the status could be inactive).
+- Open iSCSI initiator and check if Target > Status is shown as Connected (note: sometimes it might show connected but the status could be inactive)
 - To resolve this issue, disconnect the target and retry the restore operation